OHDSI/Broadsea/README.md

 git clone https://github.com/OHDSI/Broadsea.git
 ```
 * In a command line / terminal window - navigate to the directory where this README.md file is located and start the Broadsea Docker Containers: (wait up to one minute for the Docker containers to start)
+On Linux you may need to use 'sudo' to run these commands.
 ```
 docker-compose up -d
 ```